David-Durst/JOB/README.md

 I will use Webpack instead of Browserify because it provides a more cohesive solution.
 Browserify and Webpack provide roughly the same features when one considers both the tools and their ecosystems of plugins and loaders.
 However, Webpack does a better job of enabling the user to utilize those features in a concise, complete manner.
 Browserify applies the Unix philosophy of doing one thing well, modules for JavaScript, and requires the user to add many other tools to create a fully functioning web application.
 Since life is short and I want to focus on things other than my application's module and build systems, I will use Browserify. ([Note: I've made many unsupported assertions in this paragraph.
 This site supports those assertions.](https://medium.com/@housecor/browserify-vs-webpack-b3d7ca08a0a9#.pndg60bg2))

-### Webpack Reading
+#### Webpack Reading
 1. [Webpack Documentation Intro](https://webpack.github.io/docs/usage.html)
 1. [Short Webpack Tutorial](https://webpack.github.io/docs/tutorials/getting-started/)
 1. [Thorough Webpack Tutorial](http://survivejs.com/webpack/introduction/)

-## ES6 To ES5 Transpilation <a name="transpilation"></a>
+### ES6 To ES5 Transpilation <a name="transpilation"></a>
 The only two players I can find in this space are Babel and Traceur.
 I will use Babel as it appears to have won in this space.
 Facebook now uses it as their [standard transpiler for React](https://facebook.github.io/react/docs/displaying-data.html) and as their standard method for [converting Flowtype code to regular Javascript](https://flowtype.org/docs/getting-started.html#_).
 Additionally, of those that compared Traceur and Babel, the [difference appears to be negligible for features other than React and Flowtype support](http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/).

+### Testing
+You need to make multiple decisions for testing.
+1. Testing Framework - the tool that ["setups and describes test suites"](https://nicolas.perriault.net/code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/).
+1. Test Runner - the tool that runs your tests
+1. Assertion Library - the functions that test for validity conditions.
+While Node does include a default assert statement,  [Node's own documentation recommends using a different assertion library for testing your code.](https://nodejs.org/api/assert.html).
+1. DOM Library - the tool that creates a fake browser with a DOM for testing UI components.
+1. Mocking Library - the tool that creates fake versions of dependencies.
+Often, testing one part of your code will require interacting with other parts of the program.
+Mocking enables you to create fake versions of the dependent objects to ensure that the tests occur with the program in exactly the correct state.
+1. React Tools - other libraries that provide React-specific tooling

+You should note that these categories are not strict barriers.
+Some tools cover multiple groups.
+One such tool is Mocha, a test framework that has its own test runner but also can be run with the Karma test runner.

+I will use Mocha for my testing framework since it is [recommended in the Redux documentation](http://redux.js.org/docs/recipes/WritingTests.html).
+I will use Mocha's test runner since it is simpler to use that compared to adding another library.
+While I have looked at Karma, it doesn't have enough compelling features on top of Mocha's test runner to justify adding another library.
+I will use Chai for the assertion library, jsdom for the DOM library, Sinon for Mocking, and Enzyme for the React-specific testing tools.
+I don't have great justifications for these tools beyond the fact that they appear to be fairly popular choices for combining with Mocha.
+Additionally, choosing which testing tool matters much less than just having a working testing setup.
+Therefore, I will not labor over the testing choices more than is necessary to build a good web application.

+### Linting
+Linting programs enforce proper coding style.
+[There are many popular linting programs.
+However, there doesn't appear to be a great difference between the tools.](https://www.sitepoint.com/comparison-javascript-linting-tools/) The only important criteria is whether a tool ensures good coding style.
+I'm not too concerned with the debate between defaults and configuration.
+I chose ESlint with the babel plugin and Airbnb's React ESLint rules as they appear to give a sane set of defaults for React projects.

-## NPM
+### NPM
-Not worth discussing at this point.
+I do not need to justify the choice of NPM at this time.
 NPM is obviously the current dominant package manager for the web.
 Additionally, the Webpack and Babel tutorials clearly demonstrate that Node is the top-level program of choice.

-## Version Control
+### Version Control
-Not worth discussing at this point.
+I do not need to justify the choice of Git at this time.
 Git is obviously the current dominant VCS.

-### Git Reading
+## How I Created The Template
+1.